-January 20, Day 3: Chicaque.
+January 19, Day 3: Chicaque.
 An early departure will find us heading to a "classic" birding destination near Bogotá.
-Chicaque is the best place to enjoy the cloud forests of the western slope of the Eastern Andes.
+Chicaque is the best place to enjoy the cloud forests of the western slope of Eastern Andes.
 Privately owned, it is a reserve that protects over 300 Hectares (740 Acres) of Cloud Forest.
-It has a convenient trail that goes from 2,600 meters (8,530 feet) down to 2,100 meters (7,980 feet), allowing sight of birds related with each ecological level.
+It has a convenient trail that goes from 2,600 meters (8530 feet) down to 2,100 meters (7980 feet), allowing sight of birds related with each ecological level.
 One of the main attractions of Chicaque are the mixed species flocks which can always bring exciting moments!
-Some of the species reported from previous tours are Black Inca (Endemic), Golden-bellied Starfrontlet (Endemic), Whiskered Wren (Near-endemic), Sharpe's Wren (Near-endemic.
-Endemic subspecies), Moustached Brushfinch (Near-endemic), Southern Emerald Toucanet, Chestnut-crowned Antpitta, Brown-billed Scythebill, Ash-browed Spinetail (Endemic subspecies), Variegated-Bristle-Tyrant, Rufous-breasted Flycatcher (Near-endemic), Rufous-tailed Tyrant as well as Blue-and-black, Grass-green, Beryl-spangled, Flame-faced, Metallic-green and Fawn-breasted tanagers.
+Some of the species reported in previous tours are Black Inca (Endemic), Goldenbellied Starfrontlet (Endemic), Wiskered Wren (Near-endemic), Sharpe's Wren (Near-endemic.
+Endemic subspecies), Moustached Brushfinch (Near-endemic), Southern Emerald Toucanet, Chestnut-crowned Antpitta, Brown-billed Scythebill, Ash-browed Spinetail (Endemic subspecies), Variegated-Bristle-Tyrant, Rufous-breasted Flycatcher (Near-endemic), Rufous-tailed Tyrant as well as Blue-and-black, Grass-green, Beryl-spangled, Flame-faced, Metallic-green and Fawn-breasted Tanagers.

-NIGHT: Gyrola Birding Hotel Boutique & Spa, West of Bogotá
+NIGHT: Gyrola Birding Lodge, West of Bogota

-January 21, Day 4: Los Cactos Reserve.
+January 20, Day 4: Los Cactos Reserve.
 After an early breakfast we will head to Los Cactos Reserve, a family-owned property.
 In contrast to the previous locations, here the dominant ecosystem is Tropical Dry Forest, a biome that is probably more threatened than any other rain forest type.
-Los Cactos is located west of Bogotá in the Magdalena Valley foothills of the Eastern Andes.
-Martha and Alain, the owners, are always happy to receive visitors and prepare a delicious lunch to be enjoyed near the hummingbird and fruit feeders.
-Despite much of the deforestation in the past, the reserve has experienced forest recovery and thus, it has become a magnet to forest understory birds such as tyrant-flycatchers and antibirds.
-Some of the target species previously recorded are Colombian Chachalaca (Endemic), Red-billed Emerald (Near-endemic.
-Endemic subspecies), Shinning-green Hummingbird (Near-endemic.
-Endemic subspecies), White-bellied Antibird (Near-endemic.
-Endemic subspecies), Jet Antibird, Black-crowned Antshrike, Cocoa Woodcreeper, Sooty-headed Tyrannulet, Greenish Elaenia (Endemic subspecies), Fulvous-crowned Scrub-Tyrant, Apical Flycatcher (Endemic), Black-chested Jay (Near-endemic), Orange-billed (Endemic subspecies) and Black-striped sparrows (Endemic subspecies), Buff-rumped Warbler (Endemic subspecies), Pileated Finch (Endemic subspecies) and White-eared Conebill.
+Los Cactos is located in the Magdalena Valley foothills of the Eastern Andes (West of Bogotá).
+Martha and Alain, the owners, are always happy to receive visitors and prepare a delicious lunch to be enjoyed by hummingbird and fruit feeders.
+Despite much of the deforestation in the past, the reserve has experienced forest recovery and thus, it has become a magnet to forest understory birds such as tyrant-flycatchers and antbirds.
+Some of the target species previously recorded are Colombian Chachalaca (Endemic),